Caregiver Support Program resource fair | VA Iron Mountain health care | Veterans Affairs

 Free

-A Caregiver Support Program resource fair will be held Tuesday, Aug.
-1, from 10 a.m. to noon, local time, at the Ironwood Community-base Outpatient Clinic.
+A Caregiver Support Program resource fair will be held Wednesday, Aug.
+2, from 10 a.m. to noon, local time, at the Rhinelander Community-base Outpatient Clinic.

 The Department of Veterans Affairs Caregiver Support Program is moving forward in its commitment to reach every caregiver of a Veteran in need of support and is continuing to host caregiver and family resource fairs at every VA facility across the country.